benjaminkomen/TibiaWikiApi/README.md

 A list of all Outfits:
 http://localhost:8080/outfits

-An Outfit by Outfit name, e.g. "Pirate Outfits": http://localhost:8080/outfits/Pirate_Outfits
+An outfit by outfit name, e.g. "Pirate Outfits": http://localhost:8080/outfits/Pirate_Outfits

 ## Quests